Magikcraft/magik-users-guide/06-EVERY-WAY.md

 }
 ```

-See if you can figure out how to make a version that moves you in a different direction.
+See if you can figure out how to change it to move you in a different direction.